iamrdk21/Website1/_posts/2020-07-10-how-to-install-ios-14-on-your-iphone.md

 <img src="/img/iOS14_5.PNG" alt="Agreement">

-Go all the way down on the webpage and accept the agreement to proceed with the installation process.
+Go all the way down and accept the agreement to proceed with the installation process.

 <img src="/img/iOS14_6.jpg" alt="Accept">